ispras/natch/5_launch.md

 ISP RAS Natch - Automation Sample.

 The script automatically performs the following:
-1. Checks requirements and install the absent packages.
+1. Installs the required packages.
 2. Cleans up the previous autotest project.
 3. Creates a new project (natch_run.py).
 4. For both existing samples: